PaperMC/docs/src/content/docs/paper/dev/api/entity-api/mob-goals.md

 :::tip

 You can access the Vanilla goals from the `VanillaGoal` class.
 These are the goals that are used by Vanilla Minecraft.
-They are specific to each mob type, so you can't use a cow goal on a zombie for example.
+They are specific to each mob type, so you can't use `VanillaGoal.BEE_ATTACK` on a Zombie, for example.

 :::